 We are here to support you every step of the way on this new adventure.
 Even before you choose to submit a short application, we are here to answer any questions or concerns you might have about joining the panel.
 Just drop us an email at [email protected] and we will do our best to help however we can.

 Once you have submitted your application, our Research & Engagement Officer, Kathleen, will arrange an informal 1:1 training session with you.
-During the session, you will have the chance to hear about how we fund research at the Bone Cancer Research Trust, discuss the responsibilities of a PPIP member, and receive some training to support you as you start this exciting journey with us.
+During the session, you will have the chance to hear about how we fund research at the Bone Cancer Research Trust, discuss the role of a PPIP member, and receive some training to support you as you start this exciting journey with us.
 There will also be plenty of time for you to ask any questions you might have, whether about the research we fund or the opportunities available to our valued panel members.

 To request an application form or to find out more, please contact [email protected]